nasa/openmct/docs/src/guide/index.md

 Controls provide options for the `mct-control` directive.

-Ten standard control types are included in the forms bundle:
+These standard control types are included in the forms bundle:

-* `textfield`: An area to enter plain text.
+* `textfield`: A text input to enter plain text.
+* `numberfield`: A text input to enter numbers.
 * `select`: A drop-down list of options.
 * `checkbox`: A box which may be checked/unchecked.
 * `color`: A color picker.